What Is Incidental Medical Malpractice?

 Happy Havens is a private company that provides temporary shelter to people in need.
 The company employs a part-time nurse named Beth who treats minor injuries sustained by shelter residents.
 Beth counsels clients about health and directs them to social programs that provide free medical care.
 She also provides first aid to any Happy Havens employees who are injured on the job.

 Happy Havens' business is sheltering the homeless, not providing healthcare services.
-Nevertheless, Happy Havens or Beth could be sued by someone who alleges he or she was injured as a result of healthcare services Beth provided or failed to provide.
+Nevertheless, Happy Havens or Beth could be sued by someone who alleges they were injured as a result of healthcare services Beth provided or failed to provide.

 Healthcare Professional Lawsuit